vityobug/homelab/apps/paperless-ngx/README.md

 * Metallb load balancer
 * Longhorn storage provider
 * External psql db such as CNPG
-* DNS entry to docs.bugaychuk.com
+* DNS entry for docs.bugaychuk.com
   * Change to your preferred domain in the deployment.yaml